 During her first stint at the Times-Union from 2002 through 2010, Tia was promoted through a variety of beats including “night cops,” K-12 education and, finally, the Jacksonville City Council/local politics.
 She also completed internships at The Ocala Star-Banner and the Tallahassee Democrat.

-Tia is a member of the Atlanta Association of Black Journalists.
+Tia is Chairwoman of the National Association of Black Journalists’ Political Journalism Task Force.
+She is also a member of the Regional Reporters Association.
 Previously she served on the board of the Florida Capitol Press Corps, the association of journalists who cover government and politics in Tallahassee.
-She had two stints as president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.
+She had two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.

 She is also active in the community as a member of Delta Sigma Theta Sorority, Inc., and previously served as an advisor to the collegiate chapter at Florida State University.
 She also was active in church in Tallahassee and Jacksonville.
 Her professional and personal achievements were recognized when she was named one of 20 “Golden Aces” by the Tallahassee Network of Young Professionals in 2015.